Fayez Banihammad

-Fayez Banihammad (Note: Full name: Fāyaz Rāshid Aḥmad Ḥasan al-Qāḍī Banī Ḥammād, فايز راشد احمد حسن القاضي بني حماد) (March 19, 1977 – September 11, 2001) was an Emirati terrorist hijacker from al-Qaeda who was one of the five terrorist hijackers aboard United Airlines Flight 175 that was flown into the South Tower of the World Trade Center during the September 11 attacks.
+Fayez Rashid Ahmed Hassan al-Qadi Banihammad (Note: Full name: Fāyaz Rāshid Aḥmad Ḥasan al-Qāḍī Banī Ḥammād, فايز راشد احمد حسن القاضي بني حماد) (March 19, 1977 – September 11, 2001) was an Emirati terrorist hijacker from al-Qaeda who was one of the five terrorist hijackers aboard United Airlines Flight 175 that was flown into the South Tower of the World Trade Center during the September 11 attacks.

-In 1999, Banihammad left the United Arab Emirates for Saudi Arabia, where he joined the al-Qaeda terrorist group.
+In 1999, Banihammad left the United Arab Emirates (UAE) for Saudi Arabia, where he joined the al-Qaeda terrorist group.
 He met Mustafa al-Hawsawi, who allegedly funded the attacks.

 He entered the United States with a tourist visa, and on August 29, 2001, Banihammad paid for his flight ticket.
-Flight 175 was meant to fly from Boston's Logan Airport to Los Angeles.
-On the day of the attacks, after the plane took off, his group of hijackers forced their way into the cockpit.
-Marwan al-Shehhi, the only other Emirati involved in the attacks, took control of the plane, and flew it into the World Trade Center South Tower, killing everyone on board.
+United Flight 175 was meant to fly from Boston's Logan Airport to Los Angeles.
+On September 11, 2001, the day of the attacks, he boarded that same flight, and after the plane took off, he assisted in its hijacking, when his group of hijackers forced their way into the cockpit.
+Hijacker-pilot Marwan al-Shehhi, the only other Emirati involved in the attacks, took control of the plane, and flew it into the World Trade Center's South Tower, killing everyone on board.

 Early life

 Fayez Rashid Ahmed Hassan al-Qadi Banihammad (who used many aliases but is mainly known as Fayez Banihammad) was born on March 19, 1977.
-He was allegedly the son of a school principal, and grew up in the Khor Fakkan region of the United Arab Emirates (UAE).
+He was the son of a school principal, and grew up in the city of Khor Fakkan, which is located in Sharjah, an Emirate of the UAE.

 Little is known about Banihammad's life prior to his involvement with al-Qaeda.
 In an FBI report after the attacks, investigators considered him an 'anomaly'.
 Banihammad was married to a Syrian national and had a child.
-It has been stated that he worked as an immigration officer in the UAE at some point prior to joining al-Qaeda.
+It was reported that he worked as an immigration officer in the UAE at some point prior to joining al-Qaeda.
 According to an FBI report, his bank records with Standard Chartered listed his employment as Al Khatab Aluminum Company located in Khor Fakkan, where it was stated he worked in a managerial position.

 Banihammad's family claimed he left the UAE in 1999, saying he was going to join an Islamic relief organization.
 Instead, he would go to Saudi Arabia, where he joined the al-Qaeda terrorist group.
 He and his family had only one phone call after he left.
+It is still not public knowledge how Banihammad was recruited by Al-Qaeda.